-In order to be able to differentiate between the services within and outside the system limits, ÖNORM EN 16757 defines the system limits at the end of the usage phase in 6.3.4.5.
+In order to be able to differentiate between the services within and outside the system limits, ÖNORM EN 16757 defines the system limits at the end of the usage phase.

 Note: The Bau EPD GmbH program does not require proof of carbonation.
-If the carbonation is to be shown as additional information in an EPD project, the above-mentioned standard must be followed.
+If the carbonation is to be shown as additional information in an EPD project, the above-mentioned standard must be followed and the carbonation in the respective module.

-2.13 Reference service life (RSL)
+2.12 Reference service life (RSL)